| Title: | Optimal Designs for Copula Models |

 Interval dimensions and function dimensions returning interval dimensions only.

-If a transformation is vector valued, that is y = c(y1, ..., yn) = g(c(x1, ..., xn))
+If a transformation is vector valued, that is y = c(y1, ..., yn) = g(c(x1, ..., xn)), then each component of y shall exclusively depend on the corresponding component of x.

-So y[i] = g[i](x[i])
+So y[i] = g[i](x[i]) for an implicit function g[i].

-The transformation of function dimensions to interval dimensions is performed after the transformations defined by trans
+The transformation of function dimensions to interval dimensions is performed after the transformations defined by trans.

-Consecutive linear transformations, g(x[dIdx]) = (x[dIdx] - d(x)[1])/(d(x)[2] - d(x)[1])
+Consecutive linear transformations, g(x[dIdx]) = (x[dIdx] - d(x)[1])/(d(x)[2] - d(x)[1]) where d is the function dimension at dimension dIdx, are used.

 Deciding against this transformation probably leads to considerable loss in computational performance.